NREL/BlendPATH/README.md

 # License terms - ProFAST
 By downloading and using BlendPATH, the user also agrees to the [BlendPATH license terms](LICENSE) as well as the license terms of [ProFAST](https://github.com/NREL/ProFAST/blob/main/LICENSE).

+# NOTE:
+BlendPATH continues to see active development and maintenance.
+If you observe issues with the code, please inform the authors of said issues for continuous improvement.
+Lastly, please include version number when referencing or citing BlendPATH.